OriGonen/CollectiveBehaviour_SheepHerd/README.md

 # CollectiveBehaviour_SheepHerd
 Our GitHub repository for Collective Behaviour course 2025-2026.

-The starting point of the project is the paper Collective responses of flocking sheep (Ovis aries) to a herding dog (border collie):
+The starting point of the project is the paper **Collective responses of flocking sheep (Ovis aries) to a herding dog (border collie)**:
  - [Online](https://www.nature.com/articles/s42003-024-07245-8).
  - [Local](./res/Collective_responses_of_flocking_sheep_to_a_herding_dog.pdf).

 The GitHub repository of the paper (including the model and data) can be found here https://github.com/tee-lab/collective-responses-of-flocking-sheep-to-herding-dog.

-We would like to see how sheep behave collectively in a herding setting.
-We will expand on the paper's presented model and compare our results to theirs.
+Our goal in the project is to study how sheep behave collectively in a herding setting by expanding on the paper's presented model.

 ## Collaborators (Group E)
 | name | github username |